KUL-recon-lab/course_nucmed_tech/13_appendix_two.md

 \end{align}
 ```

 Now we have proved that the GEM-step increases {math}`L`.
 It still remains to be shown that the algorithm indeed converges towards the maximum likelihood solution.
-If you want to know really everything about it, you should read the paper by Dempster, Laird and Rubin, “Maximum likelihood from incomplete data via the EM algorithm”, *J R Statist Soc* 1977; 39; 1-38.
+If you want to know really everything about it, you should read the paper by Salvo and Defrise,
+“A Convergence Proof of MLEM and MLEM-3 With Fixed Background”, *IEEE TMI*, 38 (2019).

 (app:bprojproj)=
 # Backprojection of a projection of a point source